 The pumpkin spice also adds that warm, cozy feeling.
-If you are looking for healthy homemade gluten-free granola that is gluten-free and vegan then this is the perfect mix of flavors!
+If you are looking for healthy homemade gluten-free granola that is gluten-free and vegan, this is the perfect mix of flavors!

 If you love everything with pumpkin, don't forget to try our comprehensive guide to cooking with pumpkin.

 This delicious recipe meets the qualifications of an appropriate partner for all kinds of yogurt.
 The list of ingredients is brief and all very delicious!
 A good choice for a nutrient-rich breakfast.

 The ingredients are all good-looking and vegan.
 They contain no refined sugar as part of the recipe or within their ingredients.